 The Jimmie Johnson Foundation

 Johnson’s impact isn’t limited to the racetrack.
 Johnson and his wife, Chandra, launched the Jimmie Johnson Foundation in 2006.
-The foundation is dedicated to helping children, families and communities in need.
-To date, more than $5.6 million has been contributed to various organizations.
+The Foundation is dedicated to helping children, families and communities in need.
+To date, more than $7.7 million has been contributed to various organizations.

-The foundation focuses on funding K-12 public education, primarily through the Jimmie Johnson Foundation/Lowe’s Toolbox for Education Champions Grant program.
-Champions Grants have been awarded to 63 school projects located in California, Oklahoma and North Carolina, where the Johnsons grew up and currently reside.
-Grant projects include science and technology, fitness programs, trade-based programs, school improvements, language and literary programs and the arts.
+The Foundation focuses on funding K-12 public education, primarily through the Jimmie Johnson Foundation/Lowe’s Toolbox for Education Champions Grant program.
+Champions Grants have been awarded to 84 school projects located in California, Oklahoma and North Carolina, where the Johnsons grew up and currently reside.
+Grant projects include science and technology, health and fitness programs, trade-based programs, school improvements, language and literary programs and the arts.

 In partnership with Samsung and Lowe’s, the foundation also runs the Team Up For Technology program, a $48,000 technology makeover open to K-12 public schools nationwide.

 In addition, 5 charities that support K-12 public education are selected each year to be featured on Johnson’s Blue Bunny Helmet of Hope.
-These charities are selected from nominations made by fans and media members nationwide.
-Blue Bunny Helmet of Hope charities receive a grant of $10,000, a Blue Bunny ice cream party and national exposure on the helmet worn for a select Sprint Cup race.
+Each of the Blue Bunny Helmet of Hope charities receive a grant of $25,000, a Blue Bunny ice cream party and national exposure on the helmet worn for a select Sprint Cup race.

-Past foundation partnerships include working with San Diego Habitat for Humanity to construct four homes on Foundation Lane in El Cajon, Calif., Johnson’s hometown, and building Jimmie Johnson’s Victory Lanes, a four-lane bowling center for campers at Pattie and Kyle Petty’s Victory Junction in Randleman, N.C.
+Past foundation partnerships include working with San Diego Habitat for Humanity to construct four homes on Foundation Lane in El Cajon, California, Johnson’s hometown, and building Jimmie Johnson’s Victory Lanes, a four-lane bowling center for campers at Pattie and Kyle Petty’s Victory Junction in Randleman, North Carolina.
 In addition, in partnership with teammates Jeff Gordon and Dale Earnhardt Jr. and team owner Rick Hendrick, Chandra and Jimmie Johnson pledged their support to build the Toddler Playroom at the Ronald McDonald House of Charlotte.

-The foundation continues to work with the Hendrick Marrrow Program, Make-A-Wish and Project L.I.F.T.
-The foundation’s signature fundraiser is the Jimmie Johnson Foundation Golf Tournament, held in San Diego.
-To date, more than $5.6 million has been contributed to various organizations.
+The Foundation continues to work with the Hendrick Marrow Program, Make-A-Wish and Project L.I.F.T.
+The Foundation raises funds through the Jimmie Johnson Foundation Annual Golf Tournament, held in San Diego and the Jimmie Johnson Foundation Wellness Challenge, a series of events held in the Charlotte area.